Geodesics of Quantum Feature Maps on the Space of Quantum Operators

-Collecting the argument brings us to the following proposition. \begin{proposition} Given a feature map of the form in Equation \eqref{eq:faeture-map}, a data manifold $M$, and a point $p \in M$ the Lie algebra generated from the tangent vector space on the subspace of $\SU(N)$ has the general form
+Collecting the arguments within this subsection brings us to the following proposition. \begin{proposition} Given a feature map of the form in Equation \eqref{eq:faeture-map}, a data manifold $M$, and a point $p \in M$ the Lie algebra generated from the tangent vector space on the subspace of $\SU(N)$ has the general form